AkBKukU/gw-tools/README.md

 # gw-tools
 This is a collection of tools for automating the ripping of floppy disks with built in error detection and validation depending on the format of the disk.
+This is made possible with the [Greaseweazle](https://github.com/keirf/greaseweazle) project.

 ### Why?
 I work with a wide variety of disk types and prefer to validate my disk image